Lynn Pasquerella

 Lynn C. Pasquerella is an American academic and the 14th president of the American Association of Colleges and Universities.
 Before she assumed this position, she was the 18th president of Mount Holyoke College in South Hadley, Massachusetts, serving from 2010 to 2016.
-She was a professor of philosophy at the University of Rhode Island for 19 years before becoming URI's Associate Dean of the Graduate School.
-From 2006 to 2008 she was vice provost for research and dean of the graduate school at the University of Rhode Island.
-She was the Provost of the University of Hartford from 2008-10.
-She also currently serves as the President of the Phi Beta Kappa Society.
+She was a professor of philosophy at the University of Rhode Island for 22 years before becoming URI's Associate Dean of the Graduate School.
+From 2006 to 2008 she was Vice Provost for Academic Affairs and Dean of the Graduate School at the University of Rhode Island.
+She was the Provost of the University of Hartford from 2008 to 2010.
+She also served as the President of Phi Beta Kappa society from 2018 to 2021.

 Education

-Pasquerella is a 1980 Phi Beta Kappa, magna cum laude graduate of Mount Holyoke College and earned her Ph.D. in Philosophy in 1985 from Brown University.
+Pasquerella is a 1979 summa cum laude graduate of Quinebaug Community College, a 1980 Phi Beta Kappa and magna cum laude graduate of Mount Holyoke College, and earned her Ph.D. in Philosophy in 1985 from Brown University.

 Career

 Pasquerella is a philosopher whose area of interest is medical ethics.
 She was a fellow in the John Hazen White Sr. Center for Ethics and Public Service and a professor of medical ethics in Alpert Medical School’s Affinity Group Program.

 Pasquerella has received funding through the United States Department of Energy to work on ethical issues related to the Human Genome Project.
 She has also received research grants from the National Endowment for the Humanities, the National Science Foundation, the William and Flora Hewlett Foundation, the American Bar Association, the Council of Graduate Schools, and the United States Office of Research Integrity.
 She was the principal investigator on a $3.5 million NSF ADVANCE grant to promote the careers of women in the science, technology, engineering and mathematics (STEM) disciplines and on a $750,000 NSF–Northeast Alliance for Graduate Education and the Professoriate grant to encourage recruitment of underrepresented groups into the professoriate in STEM fields.